hackalog/hackalog.github.io/_posts/2020-03-08-remote-work.md

     video-feed.
 One screen per person levels the playing field, letting everybody **feel like an equal contributor**, regardless of whether they are remote or local.
-* **Alternate meeting times** (if you can't find a time that fits everyone).
+* If you can't find a regular meeting time that fits everyone, **Alternate meeting times**.
-  That way, it's not always the same people who are being left out
+  That way, it's not always the same people who are being left out.
 * **Take and post meeting notes**.
 Rotate this responsibility to ensure everyone has a chance to participate at some point.

 ## On Email, Blogs, and Wikis